MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [Pathısunc](/windows/desktop/api/shlwapi/nf-shlwapi-pathisunca) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathisunc](/windows/win32/api/shlwapi/nf-shlwapi-pathisuncw) .

-## <a name="isuncserver"></a> ATLPath::IsUNCServer
+## <a name="isuncserver"></a>ATLPath:: ısuncserver

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [Pathısuncserver](/windows/desktop/api/shlwapi/nf-shlwapi-pathisuncservera).
+Bu işlev [Pathisuncserver](/windows/win32/api/shlwapi/nf-shlwapi-pathisuncserverw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi